Submitted by on

 Timely and reliable access to information

 The three FedRAMP security baseline levels—FedRAMP high, moderate, and low—set the risk for each category.
-There is a list of security controls that are required for each of these levels.
+There is a that are required for each of those levels.

 FedRAMP high

-FedRAMP high is based on 421 controls and is usually applied to emergency services, law enforcement, financial services, and health systems.
-FedRAMP high is described as:
+FedRAMP high is based on 421+ controls and is usually applied to emergency services, law enforcement, financial services, and health systems.
+The impact of FedRAMP high is described as:

 “The loss of confidentiality, integrity, or availability could be expected to have a severe or catastrophic adverse effect on organizational operations, organizational assets, or individuals.”